-Our Board of Directors is currently comprised of the following seven members: Warren B. Kanders, Philip N. Duff, Michael A. Henning, Donald L. House, Peter R. Metcalf, Robert R. Schiller, and Nicholas Sokolow.
+Our Board of Directors is currently comprised of the following seven members: Warren B. Kanders, Philip N. Duff, Michael A. Henning, Donald L. House, Peter R. Metcalf, Robert R. Schiller and Nicholas Sokolow.

-During fiscal 2010, the Board of Directors held 13 meetings and had standing Audit, Compensation and Nominating/Corporate Governance Committees.
-During fiscal 2010, all of the directors then in office attended at least 75% of the total number of meetings of the Board of Directors and the Committees of the Board of Directors on which they served.
+During fiscal 2011, the Board of Directors held ten meetings and acted by unanimous written consent in lieu of a meeting two times.
+During fiscal 2011, all of the directors then in office attended at least 75% of the total number of meetings of the Board of Directors and the Committees of the Board of Directors on which they served.
 The Company does not have a formal policy as to Board of Directors attendance at our Annual Meetings of Stockholders.
-All of the members of our Board of Directors attended last year's Annual Meeting of Stockholders meeting which was held on August 5, 2010.
+All of the members of our Board of Directors attended last year's Annual Meeting of Stockholders meeting which was held on June 9, 2011.